 Hello and welcome to VisiHow.
 In this video, I'm going to show you how to add a watermark to a Microsoft Word document in MSWord 2010.
 To do this, I'm going to be using the hotkey command, which is the Alt button in this case.
 So the first thing we're going to do is press the Alt button.
 As you can see, it's brought up a selection of letters at the top section.
 I need Page Layout, which is selected using the P key.

-- 6If you have any questions or suggestions, please leave them in the section below.You have been watching VisiHow.Advertisement
+- 6You have been watching VisiHow.If you have any questions or suggestions, please leave them in the section below.Advertisement

 Video: Add Watermark to Word 2010 Using Hotkeys